1.6.9. About blockchain key types - how to choose the right one?¶

 The CargoX Platform supports all popular blockchain key types.
-Because of simplicity new users start using the CargoX Platform with the keystore file blockchain key.
-It is an encrypted key file + key password pair.
+Because of simplicity new users start using the CargoX Platform with the blockchain key file.
+It is an encrypted file + encryption password pair.
 It offers moderate security.

 We strive for the highest level of safety and security for our users.
 That is why we periodically encourage our users to upgrade their blockchain key to a more secure type.
 That is when the following screen appears.

 You can explore the options, or choose to snooze the warning for now.
 In this case, you can click the Remind me in 7 days button to be reminded again.

 All blockchain key types are vulnerable to the so-called man-in-the-middle attacks.
 The only exceptions are hardware wallets and a specialized software wallet called MetaMask